Hampstead Heath Constabulary: Powers

 Members of the constabulary are attested as constables under Article 18 of the Ministry of Housing and Local Government Provisional Order Confirmation (Greater London Parks and Open Spaces) Act 1967 before a City of London magistrate.

 The City of London Corporation is not a relevant local authority for the purposes of the 1967 Act.
 However, the power to attest officers is enabled by article 5(1) of the London Government Reorganisation (Hampstead Heath) Order 1989, which allows the City of London Corporation to exercise the same functions that the former Greater London Council had in relation to Hampstead Heath.
 This creates a legal anomaly in that the constabulary powers afforded by their attestation only relate to Hampstead Heath and cannot be exercised in any other park or open space under the control of the City of London.

 The officers are appointed under Section 16 of the Corporation of London Open Spaces Act 1878, which gives them the powers "within any open space under the control of the City of London Corporation; other than Epping Forest", which is specifically excluded from the legislation.
 This additional power differentiates them from other parks constabularies, as it gives Heath officers full police powers, within their jurisdiction.

 Thus, they enjoy full powers of a constable in relation to the bylaws and regulations, general law and specific legislation for open spaces.
 They work in close partnership with the Metropolitan Police, the territorial police force for Greater London, to which all serious criminal offences are passed for further investigation.
-They also maintain a close relationship with the City of London Police, who supply equipment and training to the service, further training is also supplied by Surrey Police.
+They also maintain a close relationship with the City of London Police, who supply equipment and training to the service, and further training is also supplied by Surrey Police.